-Besides the missing reliability of the Raspberry Pi, which could be solved by switching the power input to the GPIO pins, there was one point, which disturbed me a lot the last months: The high level of noise at the input of the ADS1262.
-To keep things simple I measured the input noise by short cutting the pin AIN0 and AONCOM.
-The measeared value should be zero but instead I got a noise with a size of around 16 bit.
-The noise level depends on many things like the protoboard design and the quality of the power source, but still, a noise level of around 16 bits was much to high in my opinion.
-That would mean, we could only use the left over 16 bit from the total of 32 bits, and then we could use a 16 bit ADC instead.
-So I tried all kind of improvements, like using a battery as a power supply, different other power supplies, different ground levels for AINCOM and some more things.
+In addition to the lack of system reliability of the Raspberry Pi, which was solved by switching the power input to the GPIO pins, there was another annoying fact: The strong noise at the input of the ADS1262.
+To keep things simple, the input noise was measured by short-circuiting the pins AIN0 and AONCOM.
+The measured value should be zero, instead noise of about 16 bits occurred.
+The noise level depends on many factors such as the design of the protoboard and the quality of the power source.
+Nevertheless, a noise level of about 16 bits was much too high.
+As a result, only the remaining 16 out of a total of 32 bits could be used for measurements, losing all the advantages over a 16-bit ADC.
+So all kinds of improvements were checked, such as the use of a battery as a power supply, various other power supplies, different ground levels for AINCOM and a few other things.
 Nothing really helped.
-Normally, using a battery as a power supply should give some better results, but since the ADS1262 was still coupled with the Raspberry Pi, the peaks from the power supply of the Raspberry couldn’t get removed.
-One reason of the peaks is probably the switch mode power supply unit on board of the Raspberry, which produces the 3.3 V from the 5 V input.
-In order to remove the coupling, optocouplers would be needed for all signal lines between the Raspberry Pi and the ADS1262, which would increase the complexity a lot.
+Normally, using a battery as a power supply should lead to better results.
+However, since the ADS1262 was still paired with the Raspberry Pi, the peaks of the Raspberry could not be removed.
+One reason for the peaks is probably the switch mode power supply unit on board of the Raspberry, which generates 3.3 V from the 5 V input.
+In order to remove the coupling, optocouplers would be required for all signal lines between the Raspberry Pi and the ADS1262, which would add significantly to the complexity.

-Finally I tried one more thing: I used larger capacitors (47 µF and 100 nF) between the refout pin and ground and used the refout voltage as the potential for AINCOM.
+Finally, there was one last try: Using larger capacitors (47 µF and 100 nF) between the REFOUT pin and ground and using the REFOUT voltage as the potential for AINCOM.
 Wow, what a difference!
 The noise dropped by 4 bits downto 12 bits, which is a factor of 16!
-Now we have 20 noise free bits left at the ADC, which let me sleep happy again 🙂 .
+Now 20 noise free bits are left at the ADC, which made everyone sleep soundly again 🙂 .

 There are two capacitors (47 µF and 100 nF) between the refout pin and ground.
 The refout pin is pin 8 of the ADS1262, which doesn’t have an own pin at the Protocentral breakout board.
 Instead either pin 8 of the ADS1262 or the pin of the little capacitor on the board, which is connected to pin 8, must be used.

-Also the other inputs AIN1 up to AIN9 are set to AINCOM level in order to prevent oscillation.
+Furthermore, the other input pins AIN1 up to AIN9 are set to AINCOM level in order to prevent oscillation.